Moving Beyond Free Trials: Content That Drives Qualified Demos

 Q: Should I gate free trial access behind content or allow anyone to sign up?

 Gate it if you want quality, allow open access if you want volume.
-Forrester Research (2024) shows gated trials (requiring content consumption first) have 3x higher conversion despite 40% lower signup volume.
+In our experience, gated trials (requiring content consumption first) have meaningfully higher conversion despite lower signup volume.
 Quality over volume wins in SaaS.

 Q: How long should free trial content be?